suryakantkakkar/todo-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+## Features

+To Add new Task- To add task Enter the new task and click on add task To mark task as completed - Click on the checked circle and it will turn to green denoting the completed task.
+To edit task- Click on black pen icon to edit and click on update once done.
+To delete the task- Click on the red trash icon to delete the specific task.

 ## Screenshots